Ion Beam Sputtering (IBS)Coating Technology

 The key principle lies in the mechanism of extracting molecules from the target material.
-The possibility of material sputtering is very much enabled by ion grid optics that can precisely control ion energy and beam focus.
-When the proper energy of ions is chosen to minimise ion implantation (typically 1000-2000eV), they are precisely directed to the target material, and desired atoms or molecules are knocked out from their stable positions by multiple collisions and can leave the target.
-Such interaction between ion beam and the target is called sputtering.
+The possibility of material sputtering is enabled by ion grid optics, which can precisely control ion energy and beam focus.
+When the proper ion energy is chosen to minimize ion implantation (typically 1000-2000eV), the ions are precisely directed to the target material, and the desired atoms or molecules are knocked out of their stable positions by multiple collisions and can leave the target.
+Such interaction between the ion beam and the target is called sputtering.
+As a result, Ion Beam Sputtering (IBS)Coating Technology enables highly durable and consistent coatings for a variety of optical uses.

-Utilising this, an optical interference coating is created by stacking layers of different materials and precisely controlling the thickness of each layer.
-Coatings produced by the Ion Beam Sputtering method are proven to meet the most demanding industry and scientific requirements and provide numerous benefits for laser and laser systems manufacturers.
+Utilizing this, an optical interference coating is created by stacking layers of different materials and precisely controlling the thickness of each layer.
+Coatings produced by the Ion Beam Sputtering technology are proven to meet the most demanding industry and scientific requirements and provide numerous benefits for laser and laser systems manufacturers.
+Moreover, Ion Beam Sputtering (IBS)Coating Technology is valued for delivering coatings with exceptional optical performance and low defect rates.
+Ultimately, industries seeking premium optics often rely on Ion Beam Sputtering (IBS)Coating Technology to achieve their most challenging coating specifications.

 Ion Beam Sputtering (IBS) Family